 - The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells and lift shafts.
-All doors are 30-minute fire resistant (including fire screens) with cold smoke seals, including those in 1hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 4) All service, riser and storage cupboards to communal landings are lockable.
+All doors are 30-minute fire resistant (including fire screens) with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) An airbrick vent is fitted in the flat wall separating Flat 64 from the common area.
+An Intumescent grill is required to be fitted over the air brick, where the airbricks vent into the common area.
+See action 10/3.

+- 4) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 5) All service, riser and storage cupboards to communal landings are lockable.
+Keys are held centrally unless containing resident's meters.